Our Campers Bring Adirondack’s Core Values to Life

 Community

-We can’t wait to do it all again in Summer 2026.
-Early enrollment is now open — secure your spot on the peninsula today!
+Every summer ADK comes alive with our values in action, every single day.
+We can’t wait to do it all again next summer.
+Enroll Now — secure your spot on the peninsula today!